garden-io/garden/docs/guides/in-cluster-building.md

 #### Configuring Access

-To grant your service account the right permission to push to ECS, add this policy to each of the repositories in the container registry that you want to use with in-cluster building:
+To grant your service account the right permission to push to ECR, add this policy to each of the repositories in the container registry that you want to use with in-cluster building:

 ```json
 {